-Date: Saturday, April 22, 2023 Time: Check-in time 9:30am ET Format: 1v1 Coolidge Debate Format Location: Online via Zoom Eligible: All U.S. high school students grade 9-12 Cost: Registration is free Register: Register via the form at the bottom of this page Deadline: Please register by Monday, April 17 at 11:59pm ET Judge Reqs: Each competitor please provide one judge Attire: Business Professional Schedule: Schedule (PDF) Rules: Coolidge Debate Rules (1v1 Format) Training: Judge training is Friday, April 21 at 8pm ET / 7pm CT.
-The recording of the training is here.
-Recording passcode: !&p18sB+ Tournament: The Zoom link for the tournament is here.
+Date: Saturday, March 16, 2024 Time: Check-in time 9:30am ET Format: 1v1 Coolidge Debate Format Location: Online via Zoom Eligible: All U.S. high school students grade 9-12 Cost: Registration is free Register: Register via the form at the bottom of this page Deadline: Please register by Monday, March 11 at 11:59pm ET Judge Reqs: Each competitor please provide one judge Attire: Business Professional Schedule: Schedule (PDF) (TBD) Rules: Coolidge Debate Rules (1v1 Format) Training: Judge training TBD Tournament: The Zoom link for the tournament will be posted here.
 Meeting ID: 821 5339 0532 Passcode: 361621

-The research brief is available here (PDF).
+The research brief can be downloaded here.
 The purpose of the brief is to help you get started on your case preparation.
-You are welcome and encouraged to use the brief as a starting point and build upon it by doing your own additional research and case-writing.
+You are welcome and encouraged to use the brief as a starting point and build upon it by doing your own research and case-writing.
 You are not limited to the arguments and sources in the brief.

 Format and Style